trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > When a man throws a ball high in the air and catches I again he behaves as if he had solved a set of differential equations in predicting the trajectory of the ball.
 He may neither know nor care what a differential equation is, but it does not affect his skill with the ball.

 Selection for genes that make the survival of other animals sharing the same genes is evolutionarily an adaptive strategy that spreads.
 Hence one can observe something similar to kin selection and altruism happening the world.
 Organisms who do these kinds of things behave as if they were calculating the weighted sum of the risks and benefits for them and the other individuals, weighted by the relatedness and other sich factors as age, reproductive capacities etc. for all their potential behaviors and then and then choosing the maximizing option.
-Whether they actually do these calculations remains in doubt, only thing clear is that if genes make their survival machine behave like that, they have higher chance of survival overall and will therefore spread.
+Whether they  do these calculations remains in doubt, only thing clear is that if genes make their survival machine behave like that, they have higher chance of survival overall and will therefore spread.

 > Living bodies are machines programmed by genes that have survived.

-> In a world where other individuals are constant on the alert for opportunities to exploit kin-selected altruism, and use it for their own end, a survival machine has to consider who it can trust, who it can be really sure of.
+> In a world where other individuals are constant on the alert for opportunities to exploit kin-selected altruism, and use it for their end, a survival machine has to consider who it can trust, who it can be  sure of.

 Kin selection manifests itself in parent/child altruism, and more on the motherly side, because the certainty involved in knowing gene relatedness is greater, hence the sexual differences in child-rearin and investment into the offspring.
 Als certainty is hard to keep up for kin selection, when it can be exploited by other members of the species or even other species altogether, a good example are cuckoo birds here.